Last updated on August 13, 2020

 This was because, at the time, when WotC switched MTGA to a new system/technology, they hadn’t migrated the code for the Amonkhet cards.
 Just kind of forgot about it?
 Or likely too much effort.
 Pretty weird, but fun trivia nonetheless.

 Of course, Wizards has wanted to add Amonkhet to MTG Arena for a long time.
 They had the code lying around anyway, might as well use it, right?
 So, they’re doing it with an MTG Arena first: a remastered set.
 Amonkhet Remastered is born.

 Oketra’s Last Mercy | Illustration by Howard Lyon

 Amonkhet Remastered Flavor

-The flavor for this set will be very similar if not identical to the original Amonkhet block.
+The flavor for this set is very similar, if not identical, to the original Amonkhet block.
 They’re the same cards, after all.
 With that in mind, you can expect to “rise among the worthy, once again.”

 Egypt was the inspiration for the two original sets and Amonkhet Remastered will follow suit.
 You can expect to see cartouches, gods, deserts, pyramids, and searing heat once more in all their glory.
 Nicol Bolas’ glory that is.
 It wouldn’t be a true devastation party without him, of course.

 Of course, we’re proud to see the mascot for our app, Arena Tutor, back for another appearance.